 What I find to be most important, and the key factor to the treatment of every ear infection and every ear disease, is providing the owner with a long term treatment plan.
 Your veterinarian will recommend at least 1-2 follow up visits after the initial diagnosis and treatment of an ear problem, and should outline a specific long term treatment plan that stops chronic ear infections from reoccurring over and over again.

-Part of the long term plan may include the recommendation of further diagnostic tests like general bloodwork, thyroid testing, testing for allergies, or the suggestion of hypoallergenic food trial if your pet is exhibiting signs of a food allergy.
+Part of the long term plan may include the recommendation of further diagnostic tests like general bloodwork, thyroid testing, testing for allergies, or the suggestion of a hypoallergenic food trial if your pet is exhibiting signs of a food allergy.

 Whatever the underlying cause, ear diseases in our pets are painful and often times chronic.
-If you suspect your pet is showing signs of any ear problem, please call your veterinary clinic to schedule an appointment.
+If you suspect your pet is showing signs of any ear problems, please call your veterinary clinic to schedule an appointment.